4 Mistakes to Avoid with SharePoint for Project Management

 There are many benefits to using a Project Statement:

-- Add structure for project managers and allows them to keep the project on track.
+- Add structure for project managers, allowing them to keep the project on track.

 - Provide context to those who may join a project at a later stage.